Accessing and Managing Financial Data

 tidy_finance.execute("VACUUM")

-The VACUUM command actually performs a couple of additional cleaning steps, which you can read up in this tutorial.
+The VACUUM command actually performs a couple of additional cleaning steps, which you can read about in this tutorial.

 Exercises

-1. Download the monthly Fama-French factors manually from Ken French’s data library and read them in via pd.read_csv().
+1. Download the monthly Fama-French factors manually from Kenneth French’s data library and read them in via pd.read_csv().
 Validate that you get the same data as via the pandas-datareader package.

-2. Download the Fama-French 5 factors using the pandas-datareader package.
-Use pdr.famafrench.get_available_datasets() to find the corresponding table name.
-After the successful download and conversion to the column format that we used above, compare the resulting rf, mkt_excess, smb, and hml columns to factors_ff_monthly.
-Explain any differences you might find.
+2. Download the daily Fama-French 5 factors using the pdr.DataReader() package.
+After the successful download and conversion to the column format that we used above, compare the rf, mkt_excess, smb, and hml columns of factors_ff3_daily to factors_ff5_daily.
+Discuss any differences you might find.

 References